SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     >The contents of the Messages and History tabs can be cleared by refreshing the browser.

+## Exercise 7.13 Result Viewers
-13. Execute the following SQL statements.
+1. Execute the following SQL statements.

     ```SQL
     SELECT'{ "name":"John", "age":30, "cars": { "car1":"Ford", "car2":"BMW", "car3":"Fiat" }}'